All About CBD Oils

 What is CBD?

 CBD stands for Cannabidiol, which is the second most prominent of the active ingredients found in the hemp plant.
-CBD is a critical component of medical marijuana that, unlike THC, does not produce a “high.”
+CBD is a critical component that, unlike THC, does not produce a “high.”
 CBD can be bought isolated by itself from a hemp plant, containing minimal-to-no THC, or it can be derived from the actual cannabis plant, in which case slightly higher levels of THC (up to 0.3%) will be present.

 What is CBD Oil?

-CBD Oil is simply an extract derived from cannabis which allows us to isolate the CBD compound found within the plant.
+CBD Oil is simply an extract derived from hemp which allows us to isolate the CBD compound found within the plant.
 Through this extraction process, we can create high-quality CBD oils offering the best relief for our customers and patients.

 How do I use CBD Oil?